-acquirer cannot simply replace an entire board at once.45 When combined with a poison pill, this protection becomes extremely effective.46 While the academic debate on the merits of classified boards remains lively,47 shareholders have already made up their minds.48 Their efforts to de-stagger corporate America have been remarkably successful,49 with a decrease from 60% of S&P 500 firms having classified boards in 2000 to only 10% twenty years later.50 Moreover, directors hesitate to adopt poison pills, fearing that such a move would cause proxy advisors to recommend, and institutional investors to vote, against reappointing them to the board.51
+combined with a poison pill, this protection becomes extremely effective.46 While the academic debate on the merits of classified boards remains lively,47 shareholders have already made up their minds.48 Their efforts to de-stagger corporate America have been remarkably successful,49 with a decrease from 60% of S&P 500 firms having classified boards in 2000 to only 11% twenty years later.50 Moreover, directors hesitate to adopt poison pills, fearing that such a move would cause proxy advisors to recommend, and institutional investors to vote, against reappointing them to the board.51

 The third change is the rise of majority voting for directors.
-As noted earlier, under the traditional plurality voting regime, directors need not earn the support of a majority of shareholders to be elected in uncontested elections.52 Under majority voting however, a director is elected to the board only upon obtaining a majority of votes.53 Shareholder campaigns on this subject have had a tremendous impact; today, majority voting is the standard in large companies.54 With board declassification and majority voting, elections are held more frequently and directors that lose favor with shareholders face an increased risk of losing their position.55
+As noted earlier, under the traditional plurality voting regime, directors need not earn the support of a majority of shareholders to be elected in uncontested elections.52 Under majority voting however, a director is elected to the board only upon obtaining a majority of votes.53 Shareholder campaigns on this subject have had a tremendous impact; today, majority voting is the standard in large companies.54 With board declassification and majority voting, elections are held more frequently and directors who lose favor with shareholders face an increased risk of losing their position.55

 Perhaps the most important changes are the growing power of large institutional investors and the rise of activist hedge funds.
-Institutional investors
+Institutional investors today collectively own the majority of the shares of U.S. public